adamsoliev/bearblog/intro-sql/blogpost.md

 <!-- /////////////////// -->
 ### <a id="common-table-expressions" href="#table-of-contents">COMMON TABLE EXPRESSIONS</a>

 `Common table expressions` (CTEs) let you define a named subquery, run it as a prologue, and then refer to its result set like any other relation in the main query’s `FROM`.
-So their value comes from breaking down complicated queries into simpler – or easier to follow – parts.
+CTEs' value comes from breaking down complicated queries into simpler, and easier to follow, parts.

 ```sql
 WITH hold_premium as (